bhnord/activities/README.md

 Enjoy unlimited travel on the Commuter Rail for just $10 every weekend.
 <a href="https://www.mbta.com/fares/commuter-rail-weekends" target="_blank">info link</a>

-### 86 things to do in Boston this weekend

-**04/18 07:00AM - 04/20 11:00PM @ Boston**
-Happy long weekend.
-There’s so much in store from Marathon happenings to Boston’s 250th celebrations.
-<a href="https://www.thebostoncalendar.com/" target="_blank">info link</a>

-### Boston Marathon Fan Fest

-**04/18 03:00PM - 04/20 06:00PM @ City Hall Plaza**
-Boston Marathon Fan Fest presented by DICK'S Sporting Goods is the place to soak in the race-week atmosphere and have fun as you gear up for race day.
-<a href="https://www.baa.org/races/boston-marathon/fan-fest" target="_blank">info link</a>

-### Boston Marathon Finish Line Entertainment

-**04/18 04:00PM - 04/20 09:15AM @ Boylston St**
-Friday, April 18th4:00 p.m.
-B.A.A.
-Youth Relay Challenge 5:30 p.
-<a href="https://www.baa.org/races/boston-marathon/enter/finish-area" target="_blank">info link</a>

-### Boston Marathon Expo

-**04/18 10:00AM - 04/20 06:00PM @ John B. Hynes Veterans Memorial Convention Center**
-The Bank of America Boston Marathon Expo will be open to participants, friends, and fans, and will feature an adidas store as well as Official Boston Marathon Sponsors and Licensees.
-<a href="https://www.baa.org/bank-america-boston-marathon-expo" target="_blank">info link</a>

 ### "Blooms and Brews!"
 Pop Up Market Series at Aeronaut Somerville

 **04/20 02:00PM - 04/20 07:00PM @ Aeronaut Brewing Company**